 - Hospice.
 Many people believe that hospice is merely for end-of-life care.
 However, hospice is much more than end-of-life care.
 Hospice is any organization that provides palliative, rather than curative, care for terminally ill persons.
 In Georgia, hospice services may be provided in the individual’s home or within a long-term care facility such as a nursing home.

-At the Law offices of Southern Elder Law Center, LLC, we know how to navigate the complicated maze of community care services available and the variety of service options offered everyday.
+At Southern Elder Law, PLLC, we know how to navigate the complicated maze of community care services available and the variety of service options offered everyday.
 We help our families manage their income and resources to remain independent, safe, and secure.

 Transfer of asset rules